 Extrusion problems prevention

-Before you embark on the wonderful and sensational journey of 3D printing, there are several things you should know to avoid getting stranded right after you've set the sails.
+Before you embark on the wonderful journey of 3D printing, there are several things you should know to avoid getting stranded right after you've set the sails.
 Carefully reading this article will endow you with the knowledge of how to prevent your 3D printer's extruder getting jammed.
 If, however, your filament already refuses to come out from the nozzle, or if you hear the extruder motor skipping steps, seek the information of how to clean the hotend in this article.